 A little caution before the good stuff:

 Like any other poor district in the country, Tiruvannamalai is prone to frauds, cons, and money-grubbing.
-Due to failing monsoons and low employment opportunities, the majority of Tiruvannamalai population seeks jobs other than the traditional agriculture, while some are involved in the following:
+Due to failing monsoons and low employment opportunities, the majority of the Tiruvannamalai population seeks jobs outside of traditional agriculture.

-Apart from the Big temple in the middle, Tiruvannamalai can be a boring and tricky place for visitors with the growing number of cult temples, bogus nonprofits, fortune-tellers, psychics, unskilled yoga masters, religious quacks, and fake gurus.
-These people mainly target the vulnerable and unsuspecting westerners visiting Tiruvannamalai in search of inner peace and spirituality or simply as tourists.
+Apart from the Big temple in the middle, Tiruvannamalai can be a boring and tricky place for visitors due to the growing number of cult temples, fortune-tellers, psychics, unskilled yoga masters, religious quacks, and fake gurus.
+These people mainly target the vulnerable and unsuspecting westerners visiting Tiruvannamalai in search of inner peace and spirituality, or simply as tourists.
 There are ashrams around the city spreading false doctrines and individuals wandering to “collect donations” on behalf of NGOs.
 There are even some criminals living with the rest of the paupers around the mountain, disguised in saffron robes.

 Read this article to learn about being safe while supporting someone in India.